How Long to Proof Sourdough (Complete Guide)

 8:45 AM – 9:45 PM- Cool bread before cutting and eating.

-The Best Way to Overnight Proof in a Banneton
+The Best Way to Overnight Proof in the Refrigerator

 There are a few tips if you plan on proofing overnight in your refrigerator, specifically in a banneton.

-- Flour your banneton liberally to make sure your dough does not stick.
+- Flour your banneton and bread dough liberally to make sure your dough does not stick.

 - Sometimes, flour alone doesn’t keep it from sticking.
-You can also place a tea towel into the banneton and flour it to help to stop sticking.
+You can also place a tea towel into the banneton and flour it to help keep dough from sticking.

 - Place a plastic bag around the banneton to hold moisture in.